colingourlay/proper-component/README.md

 <div>proper-component</div>
 <a href="https://travis-ci.com/colingourlay/proper-component"><img src="https://travis-ci.com/colingourlay/proper-component.svg?branch=master" /></a>
 </h1>

-Pass props to third-party React components, whether they expect them or not.
+<p align="center">Pass props to third-party React components, whether they expect them or not.</p>

 ## Usage

 Say you want to use this third-party component...